yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/_index.md

 >
 >YugabyteDB is a distributed database optimized for deployment across a cluster of servers.
 The Sandbox cluster has a single node and limited resources, suitable for running tutorials, [Yugabyte University](https://university.yugabyte.com), and [building sample applications](/preview/develop/build-apps/).
 See [Differences between Sandbox and Dedicated clusters](/preview/faq/yugabytedb-managed-faq/#what-are-the-differences-between-sandbox-and-dedicated-clusters) for more information.
 >
->To evaluate YugabyteDB Managed for production use or conduct a proof-of-concept (POC), [request a free trial](../../managed-freetrial/).
+>To try more advanced deployments, [request a free trial](../../managed-freetrial/).

 To create your Sandbox cluster: